 So don’t get too bummed if your personal green oasis seems appallingly low.
 Places like Golden Gate Park or the Presidio are going to steal the show as the highest, but they’re parks.

-Faludi hopes to make some cash himself off the site by selling the index to real estate companies to feature on their listings, similar to walk Walk Score does.
+Faludi hopes to make some cash himself off the site by selling the index to real estate companies to feature on their listings, similar to what Walk Score does.
 Once that happens, he plans to expand to other cities.

 “I want this to be as popular as Walk Score,” said Faludi.